Kabeer100xdev/Landing-page/README.md

-Landing Page Project
+# Landing Page Project

-Overview
-This project is part of the Odin Project curriculum.
-It's a continuation of the journey I started with the Odin Recipes project, which helped me solidify my understanding of HTML.
-Now, I'm delving deeper into CSS by building a landing page that will challenge me to apply design principles, flexbox, and layout techniques.
+This is part of The Odin Project curriculum.
+Building on the Odin Recipes project, I'm now diving into CSS by creating a landing page.
+This project focuses on:

-Odin Recipes Project
-In my previous project, Odin Recipes, I created a simple webpage with multiple recipe pages.
-It was an exciting and fulfilling project that helped me grasp the fundamentals of HTML, linking between pages, and structuring content.
-The journey through that project fueled my passion for web development and solidified my dedication to the path of becoming a full-stack developer.

-Current Project: Landing Page
-Now, I am thrilled to move onto the Landing Page project.
-This project will focus on:

-Implementing CSS Flexbox for responsive design
+- CSS Flexbox for responsive design
+- Advanced CSS styling
-Styling elements using advanced CSS properties Structuring a professional-looking landing page
+- Structuring a professional-looking page

-This is a step further into mastering front-end development, and I am passionate about building a solid foundation in CSS.
+## Live Demo

+Check out the live version [here](https://kabeer100xdev.github.io/Landing-page/)

+Feel free to explore and provide feedback!